 However, the N64 is remembered for over dodgy hardware choices and a somewhat absurd controller.
 The machine is remembered for some leading games, also.
 GoldenEye was hugely significant for consoles among the first console FPS games completely adopted by the mainstream.
 Ocarina of Time took the familiar Zelda formula and applied it expertly to three dimensions, together with the match often featuring alongside the above Final Fantasy VII when having discussions about the best games of all time.
 Not to mention there was Mario 64, which effectively showed the world how great 3D platform games could be.

-As any comic will tell you, they can not all be zingers, however.
+As any comic will tell you, they can not all be Something is living in my attic zingers, however.
 For one reason or another, not every game makes the dash it really ought to.
 And others to be only a name which you fight to get off the tip of your tongue when speaking with friends and family.

 With that in mind, here is the top 5 forgotten N64 games.